ibm-security-intelligence/visualizations/incident_overview/README.md

 # ABOUT
-This tool allows you to visualize all of the incidicents (offenses) on your QRadar installation.
-Each bubble represents an incidicent.
+This tool allows you to visualize all of the incidents (offenses) on your QRadar installation.
+Each bubble represents an incident.
 The size and color of the bubble indicates the magnitude of the incident.
-Lines dawn between the incidents indicate there are shared IP addreses among the linked incidents.
+Lines dawn between the bubbles indicate there are shared IP addresses among the linked incidents.

 Clicking on an incident bubble allows you to see details of that incident at a glance.